NullifyReality/Web-Server/README.md

 Cloudflair tunneling to mannage DNS so when my ip changes it will update on its own apache webserver to run the page

-# Seting up a private vpn with static ip so i dont expose my home ip
+# Seting up a private vpn to hide home ip
 this was the easy part
 I installed docker engine and then this docker image by [@tmcphee](https://github.com/tmcphee/cyberghostvpn)
 # cloudflair tunneling